 To contest a will, you will need to have your attorney file objections to probate of the will.
-Objections is a document that lists all of the potential problems with the will and asks the court to reject the will.
+Objections is a document that lists all of the potential problems with the will and asks the court to reject it.
+Once we file these objections with the court, your will contest is set in motion.

 While listing the basic grounds is simple, proving them in a court of law is complicated and should be left to an experienced estate attorney.
 So before we go further, we would just like to let you know that if you find yourself in a situation where you are figuring out how to contest a will, we at the Law Offices of Albert Goodwin are here for you.
 We can be reached at attorneyalbertgoodwin@gmail.com or at 718-509-8774.